vgorbic1/mvc-framework/README.md

 a front-end templating framework.
 The form has a back-end string sanitizing and validation mechanisms.

-The website is deployed on appache server.
+The website is deployed on Apache web server.
 [Demo](http://mvc.gorbich.com) site is available for a visual reference.

 ### Process